the episode

 John McLarty: In you.

 Kimberly Faith: Because he is alive in you.
 And, you know, when we exercise strength in the flesh, all it produces is pride, division, anger, wasted battles.
 But humility, that our power under the control of God or the power that we’ve been given under the control of God lived for his purposes, takes what we are and magnifies it.
-I mean, it’s kinda like the when they invented the lever.
-Is that what the what is it called?
+I mean, it’s kind of like when they invented the lever.
+Is that what it is called?

 John McLarty: The lever.